Vetal Hill: Location and physiography

 It runs North-South with some spurs running perpendicular to this hill.
-Vetal hill runs across areas like MIT College, SNDT Women's University, ILS Law College, Gokhale Nagar, Symbiosis Society and Chatturshrungi..
+Vetal hill runs across areas like MIT College, SNDT Women's University, ILS Law College, Gokhale Nagar, Symbiosis Society and Chatturshrungi.

 There is one access road leading up the hill from the south.
 This can be used to access the Automotive Research Association of India campus located on the hill.
 There is a public parking lot also located along this road, however access is restricted to this between 8:30 am and 5:30 pm.

 Climate

 Summers are hot and dry on the hill.
 The summit is difficult to climb during the monsoon season and is usually foggy.
 Winter days are also cool and foggy.
-Sunrise and sunset at Vetal hill attracts many photographers.
+Sunrise and sunset at Vetal Hill attracts many photographers.

 The area shares almost same climatic conditions as that of Pune.

-Flora
+Flora and Fauna

 The forest type in this area is dry-deciduous as that of hills around Pune.
 Medium-sized trees along with shrubs constitute majority of the vegetation.
 Diversity of herbaceous species is at its peak in monsoon months.
 Some parasites like Dendropthoe and Striga are also reported in the area.
 One important characteristic of the area is total absent of epiphytic species.
 Detailed Floristic Study of Vetal Hill was carried out by V. N. Joshi and M. S. Kumbhojakar of Agharkar Research Institute, Pune in 1997.
 They enumerated occurrence of 416 species of angiosperms belonging to 101 families, 2 pteridophytes and one Bryophyte.

 Much before Joshi and Kumbhojkar’s work, ecological survey of the hill was conducted by Ezekiel around 1917-1918.
 Joshi, Kumbhojkar and Kulkarni in their work on changing floristic pattern of Vetal hill (1992) reported absence of 30 species which were reported by Ezekiel.

 The dominant plant community in the area is Boswellia serrata-Anogeissus latifolia.
 Other dominant members of this area are Dalbergia lanceolaria, Acacia chundra, Dolichandrone falcata, Albizzia procera, Capparis grandis.
 Some herbaceous and shrubby weeds which are now naturalized in the area include Tridax procumbens, Lagascea mollis, Cassia uniflora, Lantana camara.
 Plantation of some exotic species like Gliricidia sepium, Leucaena leucocephala has been undertaken by forest department.
 Dalbergia melanoxylon is one interesting example for spread of exotic species.
 This species was planted by Britishers in Pune University area.
 This species was totally absent on other areas of Pune.
 Recently however, the species is observed to be spreading in and around the area of the Vetal Hill, and is on the verge of becoming dominant species there.

 The area is important on account of the occurrence of some important endemic species.
 Some examples of the endemic species found here are Jatropha nana, Cissus woodrowii, Mussanda laxa, Indoneesiella echioides, etc.

+There are 240 species of birds that inhabit the woodlands and forest, including the common peafowl, flycatcher, common wood-shrike, rufous treepie, spotted dove, etc.